-6. Dual Credits Workgroup - Funding is provided to implement Substitute House Bill No. 3263 (dual credit strategic plan).
-The Office of the Superintendent of Public Instruction will convene a workgroup to develop a strategic plan for statewide coordination of dual credit programs.
+6. Dual Credits Workgroup - Funding is provided to the Office of the Superintendent of Public Instruction to convene a workgroup to develop a strategic plan for statewide coordination of dual credit programs.
 (General Fund-State)

 7. Student Discipline Policies (2884) - Funding is provided for Engrossed Substitute House Bill 2884 (policies on the use of restraints on students).
 The bill requires school districts to establish written policies regarding the use of physical, mechanical, or chemical restraints on students, and requires districts to report data on use of restraints to the Office of the Superintendent of Public Instruction annually.